techerfan/ir-project/README.md

 ## How it works?

 First of all, you need to specfiy a path where your documents are kept.
-You can do this by using this the below flag:
+You can do this by using the `path` flag:
 ```
 ir-project -path="~/documents/"
 ```